Pervez Khattak says no NRO for opposition

 NOWSHERA: Federal Minister for Defence Pervez Khattak said on Saturday that Prime Minister Imran Khan would complete his five-year term, urging the opposition to work for the development of the country.

+He claimed that the opposition parties were creating great hue and cry to avoid accountability.

+He said the country’s economy had started showing signs of improvement, adding the government was now focusing on providing relief to the people.

-Pervez Khattak said that the coronavirus-related lockdown had slowed down the economic activities and caused the closure of industrial units.
-He, however, admitted that inflation and unemployment had increased.
-“Steps are being taken to facilitate the masses,” he maintained.
+Khattak said that the coronavirus-related lockdown had slowed down the economic activities and caused the closure of industrial units.
+He admitted that inflation and unemployment had increased.

 The minister said overseas Pakistanis were sending huge remittances that helped to improve the economy.
-The government was striving to pay back the loans, he said, adding, that the issue of circular debt would also be resolved.
+He said the government was striving to pay back the loans, adding that the issue of circular debt would also be resolved.

-He maintained that the government would carry out legislation to help remove the country from the grey list of the Financial Action Task Force, urging the opposition to support the government.
+He added the government would carry out legislation to help remove the country from the grey list of the Financial Action Task Force, urging the opposition to support the government.
 “The government will not compromise on national interests,” he noted.

 Dismissing the impression that he had differences with his brother Liaqat Khattak, who is provincial minister for irrigation, he maintained that some elements were propagating against him family for their vested interests.